Furkanzmc/QML-Coding-Guide/README.md

 If you are exposing custom data type, prefer to set the parent of that data to the C++ class that transmits it to QML.
 This way, when the C++ class gets destroyed the custom data type also gets destroyed and you won't have to worry about releasing memory manually.

 There might also be cases where you expose data from a singleton class without a parent and the data gets destroyed because QML object that receives it will take ownership and destroy it.
 And you will end up accessing data that doesn't exist.
+Ownership is **not** transferred as the result of a property access.
 For data ownership rules see [here](https://doc.qt.io/qt-5/qtqml-cppintegration-data.html#data-ownership).

 To learn more about the real life implications of this read [this blog post](https://www.embeddeduse.com/2018/04/02/qml-engine-deletes-c-objects-still-in-use/).